How My Life Changed In An Instant

 And now, two short years later I am well.
 My kidney function has pretty much completely returned (my most recent creatinine was 116) and I have the energy to live my life.
 I have a job I love with people who are kind, creative and amazing.
 I have a gorgeous 9 year old son who plays AA Baseball, is in French Immersion, studies Arabic and loves to sing, swim and dance in the kitchen with me (when I beg him…and when none of his friends are around).
 My parents have their daughter back, with the energy I need to be able to help them out (they’re 81 and 74 and while very spritely do need the odd pop-over).
 My friends have the “old Jennifer” they hoped to see again after Leith was born and I am able to go out, cook, do yoga, swim, skate, go for walks, write, watch my 10 year old son play baseball and hockey and even have a glass of wine now and then.

 Jennifer Hamilton is a writer and editor, living in Toronto.
 She is also an avid foodie and loves to bake, particularly when it involves chocolate and/or bacon.
 Jennifer developed aHUS for the first time when she was twenty-eight years old.
 Since then she has had four (or maybe five) relapses; four jobs; three hair colours; she has bought and sold two houses and given birth to one child (and of course a partridge in a pear tree).
 Jennifer also uses humour as a way to deal with having an extremely rare and deadly blood disorder that virtually no one has ever heard of.

-Thank you Jennifer Hamilton for sharing your story.
-If you are interested in sharing your story how aHUS has impacted your life, please contact us at email@example.com.
+Thank you to Jennifer Hamilton for sharing your story.
+If you are interested in sharing your story about how aHUS has impacted your life, please contact us at email@example.com.